stuartfowler/CEMT/README.md

 ### Threat Modelling

-The threat modelling step involves the use of Misuse Case Diagrams and Mal-Activity Diagrams to model the way threat actors interact with the attack surface to achieve their malicious intent.
+The threat modelling stage involves the use of Misuse Case Diagrams and Mal-Activity Diagrams to model the way threat actors interact with the attack surface to achieve their malicious intent.
+The purpose of this activity is to enumerate the paths that an attacker must take to compromise the system.
+Click on the steps in the flowchart below to see additional detail and instructions.

 ```mermaid
 flowchart TB